Citi is an advertising partner.

 The Blue Cash Preferred® Card from American Express is a great credit card for those who shop at supermarkets as well as gas stations and streaming services.
-The card earns users an unparalleled 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
-6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
+The card earns users an unparalleled 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 6% Cash Back on select U.S. streaming subscriptions, 3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more), 1% Cash Back on other purchases.
 The BP Visa® Credit Card is better than the Blue Cash Preferred® Card from American Express when it comes to rewards on dining out (2% vs 1%).
 One benefit is that you aren’t limited to one particular gas station, as you are with the BP Visa® Credit Card.

 One downside to the Blue Cash Preferred® Card from American Express is its annual fee.
-The card costs $0 introductory annual fee for one year, then $95 per year to keep around (See Rates & Fees).
+The card has a $0 introductory annual fee for the first year, then $95 (See Rates & Fees).
 Therefore, you need to make sure you’re getting enough out of it to justify that price, especially since there are plenty of credit cards without an annual fee – including the BP Visa® Credit Card.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.

 The Costco Anywhere Visa® Card by Citi is one of the top gas credit cards, so long as you shop at Costco.
 The card gives users 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter, 3% on restaurants & travel, 2% at Costco & Costco.com, 1% on all other purchases.
 The Costco card allows users to receive their rewards as a certificate mailed to them once per year.
 To those who don’t mind waiting a year, this can be a lot more convenient than trading your rewards for gas discounts.

 The Costco Anywhere Visa® Card by Citi is only open to individuals with a Costco membership.